When it comes to the nutrition for your baby,

 Your Nipples Change

-Our breasts change a lot during and after pregnancy.
+breasts change a lot during and after pregnancy.
 For many women, hormones cause their nipples to become slightly darker and larger while pregnant and breastfeeding.
 Blame it on the hormones.
 They stimulate pigment-producing cells that cause the nipples to darken.
 Don't panic though: Typically they return back to their normal color once you've stopped breastfeeding.
 And really, who cares?
+Engorgement

 If you're unable to nurse your baby when you usually do, your breasts will still fill up with breast milk.
 If that milk isn't pumped or extracted somehow, it's possible that you may become engorged.

-Engorgement is when your breasts become so full of milk that they become abnormally large, heavy, swollen, and usually very hard.
+when your breasts become so full of milk that they become abnormally large, heavy, swollen, and usually very hard.
 It can be painful and is sometimes accompanied by a low-grade fever.
 Though the best remedy for engorgement is breastfeeding your baby or pumping, a hot shower and warm compresses can help ease the pain too.

 Typically, engorgement is perfectly normal and easily treated, but if not taken care of it can pose other more serious health risks.